Alias (TV series): Costumes, hair, and wigs

 Alias was also known for the variety of its costumes.
 USA Today wrote that the show "features the most outrageous array of sexy costumes since Cher went off the air".
 Laura Goldsmith was the costume designer and she received one Costume Designers Guild Award nomination.

 Reception

 Critical response

+On review aggregator website Rotten Tomatoes, the first season has an approval rating of 84%, based on 37 reviews, with an average rating of 8.3/10.
+The site's critical consensus reads, "With dazzling action sequences, fine writing, and believable characters, Alias sets 'em up and knocks 'em down as solid escapist television, even if the narrative grows confusing at times."
+The second season holds an approval rating of 90%, based on 10 reviews, with an average rating of 8/10.
+The third season holds an approval rating of 83%, based on 6 reviews, with an average rating of 7.3/10.
+For the fourth season, 75% of 6 critics gave a positive review, with an average rating of 6.9/10.
+The site's critical consensus reads, "Alias enters its fourth season having seemingly run out of rabbits to pull out of the hat, but Jennifer Garner's charm and a whizz-bang sensibility keeps these spy games fun."
+The fifth season holds an approval rating of 100%, based on 7 reviews, with an average rating of 8.8/10.

 The New York edition of Time Out listed the show in their top 50 TV shows of the decade 2000 – 2009.
 Alias also appeared in UGO.com's list of Top 50 TV Shows of All Time.
 In 2010, Kristin dos Santos of E! ranked it number 4 on her list, "Top 20 TV Series of the Past 20 Years".